List of Ultraman Geed characters: Zegun

 Dimensional Demolition Lord Zegun (時空破壊神 ゼガン, Jikū Hakai-shin Zegan): A monster created as the Shadow race's living weapon, its Zegant Beam (ゼガントビーム, Zeganto Bīmu) capable of sending its targets to different places.
 Although not fatal to the monster, using Zegun when its controller in an exhausted state would cost them their own life.
-When Zena joined the AIB, he kept Zegun's bracelet, initially wanting to dispose before keeping it in case of Belial's return.
+When Zenna joined the AIB, he kept Zegun's bracelet, initially wanting to dispose before keeping it in case of Belial's return.
 After Kuruto infiltrate the group and stole it, he decided to use Zegun to invade Earth and restore the glory of Planet Shadow.
 In its second fight with Geed and Zero, Kuruto had Zegun destroy itself after it was sealed in a containment barrier made by the two Ultras.
-Zena later restored Zegun to aid Geed in the final battle against Belial.
+Zenna later restored Zegun to aid Geed in the final battle against Belial.
 While Zegun helped Geed create a portal to the void to trap Belial, the monster is destroyed by the evil Ultraman.